marparack/Apodini/Documentation/SemanticModelBuilders/GraphQLSemanticModelBuilder.md

 Text("Hello World! 👋")
     .httpMethod(.POST)
 ```
-The code will generate a GraphQL engine that runs in the `/graphl` endpoint.
 The engine can answer the following query.
 ```json
 query {
  text